Global Convergence of Multi-Agent Policy Gradient in Markov Potential Games: Introduction

 \paragraph{Model and Informal Statement of Results.} While the previous works enhance our understanding in \emph{competitive} interactions, i.e., interactions in which gains can only come at the expense of others, MARL in \emph{cooperative} settings remains largely under-explored and constitutes one of the current frontiers in AI research \cite{Daf20,Daf21}.
 Based on the above, our work is motivated by the following natural question:

 To address this question, we define and study a class of $n$-agent MDPs that naturally generalize normal form potential games \cite{Mon96}, called \emph{Markov Potential Games (MPGs)}.
 In words, a multi-agent MDP is a MPG as long as there exists a (state-dependent) real-valued potential function $\Phi$ so that if an agent $i$ changes their policy (and the rest of the agents keep their policy unchanged), the difference in agent $i$'s value/utility, $V^i$, is captured by the difference in the value of $\Phi$ (see \Cref{def:potential}).
 Weighted and ordinal MPGs are defined similar to their normal form counterparts (see \Cref{rem:owMPG}).
 Under our definition, we answer the above motivating question in the affirmative.
 In particular, we show that if every agent $i$ independently runs (with simultaneous updates) policy gradient on his utility/value $V^i$, then, after $O(1/\epsilon^2)$ iterations, the system will reach an $\epsilon$-approximate Nash policy (see informal Theorem \ref{thm:main} and formal \Cref{thm:mainformal}).
-Moreover, for the finite sample analogue, i.e., if every agent $i$ independently runs (with simultaneous updates) stochastic policy gradient, we show that the system will reach an $\epsilon$-approximate Nash policy after $O(1/\epsilon^6)$ iterations.
+Moreover, for the finite sample analogue, i.e., if every agent $i$ independently runs (with simultaneous updates) stochastic policy gradient, we show that the system will reach an $\epsilon$-approximate Nash policy after $O(1/\epsilon^5)$ iterations.
 Along the way, we prove several properties about the structure of MPGs and their Nash policies (see Theorem \ref{thm:main2} and Section \ref{sec:characterization}).
 In sum, our results can be summarized in the following two Theorems. \begin{theorem}[Convergence of Policy Gradient (Informal)] Consider a MPG with $n$ agents and let $\epsilon>0$.
 Suppose that each agent $i$ runs independent policy gradient using direct parameterization on their policy and that the updates are simultaneous.
 Then, the learning dynamics reach an $\epsilon$-Nash policy after $\mathcal{O}(1/\epsilon^2)$ iterations.
-If instead, each agent $i$ runs stochastic policy gradient using greedy parameterization (see \eqref{eq:greedyparam}) on his policy and that the updates are simultaneous, then the learning dynamics reach an $\epsilon$-Nash policy after $\mathcal{O}(1/\epsilon^6)$ iterations.
+If instead, each agent $i$ runs stochastic policy gradient using greedy parameterization (see \eqref{eq:greedyparam}) on his policy and that the updates are simultaneous, then the learning dynamics reach an $\epsilon$-Nash policy after $\mathcal{O}(1/\epsilon^5)$ iterations. \end{theorem} \begin{remark}[Improving to $\mathcal{O}(1/\epsilon^5)$] As far as our result for stochastic policy gradient is concerned, the proof utilizes the auxiliary Lemma \ref{lem:approxsmooth22} about $\alpha$-greedy parametrization (in which eventually we set $\alpha=\epsilon$).
+In a previous version of the paper, we had a more loose Lemma \ref{lem:approxsmooth22} and instead we used $\alpha= \epsilon^2$.
+The previous version claimed that $\mathcal{O}(1/\epsilon^6)$ number of iterations suffice for stochastic policy gradient to reach an $\epsilon$-Nash. \end{remark} This result holds trivially for weighted MPGs and asymptotically also for ordinal MPGs, see \Cref{rem:oMPGs}.